 Distillery no 135 is the latest addition to the long list of plants from whence the Society sources casks.
 Though rather oddly, this particular site has been allocated multiple codes already.
 Situated at Alexandria, just over the highland line, is Loch Lomond distillery, unique in it’s incredible ability to produce up to 11 different spirits using a combination of multiple still designs.
 Such is the difference between each distillate, it was felt that this new variety, produced in traditional pot stills, warranted a code of it’s own.
 Matured for 10 years in an ex-bourbon barrel, the malt was bottled at 57.1% alcohol by volume.

 Smell: Vanilla and Honey, fresh Bread, light Floral touches, Ginger Biscuits and Sawdust.

 Taste: Biscuit-y Barley, Orange, Lemon & zesty Lime.
 Honey and Caramel with Pepper, Chilli and Oak.

-Value for Money: An interesting little dram which I suspect would become more rewarding the more time one spent with it.
-I often find unusual drams such as this can prove themselves the most worthy of the purchase.
+Thoughts: An interesting little dram that I suspect would become more rewarding the more time one spent with it.
+I often find unusual drams such as this can prove themselves the most worthy purchases.

 Cask No. 93.94 – The Final Trawl (Glen Scotia)